 Today is Day 19 of Blogtober 2018, and the theme today is Respect Everyone, for ‘World Values Day’.
-This is something that should not have to be talked about really, but unfortunately needs to be mentioned every now and then.
+This is something that should not have to be talked about really.
+Unfortunately needs to be mentioned every now and then.

 In an ideal world, everyone will be respectful